Belding Area Schools: History

 Previously the district used the "Redskins" as the mascot.
 Wes Cummings, who served as the athletic director at Belding, stated that Belding's athletic rivals often made derogatory references to killing Native Americans during sports games.
-In December 2016 the school board voted to remove the "Redskins" as the school district mascot. the district has since decided to change the name and mascot to the Black Knight.
+In December 2016 the school board voted to remove the "Redskins" as the school district mascot.
+The district had been using the letter "B" as their symbol for several years prior to 2016 as a transition away from their mascot.
+In March 2017, the district chose the Black Knights as the new mascot after it beat the Bengals and Bruins in student votes.
+The Black Knight, stated high school principal Michael Ostrander, is a symbol of "honor, loyalty and courage."